dendronhq/dendron-site/vault/dendron.faq.md

 ### How do I share my notes with others?
 1. The *easiest* way to share public documents *for consumers* is to publish it as a site.
 Instructions [[here|dendron.topic.publish-legacy.quickstart]]
-2. If folks are comfortable with markdown, you can use the markdown pod to export your entire workspace or just a specific page to markdown.
+2. If folks are comfortable with Markdown, you can use the Markdown pod to export your entire workspace or just a specific page to Markdown.
 Instructions [[here|dendron.topic.pod.builtin.markdown]]
     - NOTE: this doesn't preserve backlinks or assets
 3. The full experience is committing your workspace as a git repo and having collaborators use Dendron to add it as a [[Remote Vault|dendron.topic.vaults#remote-vault]]